Duco

 - DUCO Connectivity Board 1.0: Supported

-- UCCO2: Wall-mounted CO₂ sensor unit; provides CO₂ concentration, CO₂ air quality index, and temperature.
+- UCCO2: Wall-mounted CO₂ sensor unit; provides CO₂ concentration and CO₂ air quality index.

-- BSRH: Humidity sensor module installed in the duct inlet of the DucoBox, wired directly to the PCB via cable; provides relative humidity, humidity air quality index, and temperature.
+- BSRH: Humidity sensor module installed in the duct inlet of the DucoBox, wired directly to the PCB via cable; provides relative humidity and humidity air quality index.

-- UCRH: Wireless humidity sensor module; provides relative humidity, humidity air quality index, and temperature.
+- UCRH: Wireless humidity sensor module; provides relative humidity and humidity air quality index.

 - UC: Universal control unit (no sensor data exposed)